marczz/mzlinux_pages/hardware/sbc.md

     reference the support across the miscellaneous distributions of the {{< wp "Omap" >}} arm processors developed by Texas Instruments

-## Freedom Box
+## Freedom Box {#freedombox}
 -   [FreedomBox - Debian Wiki](https://wiki.debian.org/FreedomBox)
     is a self-hosting server.
 It can be used as a private Cloud, a NAS, or a router.
 -   The Freedom box supports
     [many applications](https://wiki.debian.org/FreedomBox/Features).
-    Ths page list the role of FreedomBox applications, and their use case.
+    This page list the role of FreedomBox applications, and their use case.
 -   The are many FreedomBox
     [compatible Hardware](https://wiki.debian.org/FreedomBox/Hardware).
 -   [FreedomBox Manual](https://wiki.debian.org/FreedomBox/Manual).